jonnyhoeven/justme.dev/projects/gitops-workshop.md

 ConfigMaps are a Kubernetes resources that allows decoupled configuration artifacts from image content in an effort to keep containerized applications portable.

-When you need to store sensitive information, such as passwords, OAuth tokens, and SSH keys, you can use Secrets.
+When you need to store sensitive information, such as passwords, OAuth tokens and SSH keys, you can use Secrets.
 If you need to store non-sensitive configuration data, you can use ConfigMaps.

 ConfigMaps and Secrets can be mounted as files or environment variables in a Pod.
 Containers in a pod might need to be